 1. Conversational messaging

 This is a back-and-forth text conversation between a business and a consumer.
 A good example is when a customer inquires about a service or product.
 In this case, the conversation is initiated by the customer.
 Conversational messaging is based on implied consent.
 No further permission is required.

 2. Informational messaging

 Informational messages may be one-way or two-way.
 To send messages for a specific informational purpose, you need to obtain express consent from the consumer at the point where they hand over their phone number.
-Consent can be given verbally, or via an online or paper form.
+Consent can be given verbally or via an online or paper form.

 3. Promotional messaging

-A2P messaging benefits
+Benefits of A2P SMS messaging

 A2P messaging offers several advantages.
 It enables you to send a high volume of messages to large groups of subscribers all at the same time.
 And as text messages are delivered pretty much instantly, you can send time-sensitive alerts with confidence.

-To summarize, here are the key benefits of application to person messaging:
+To summarize, here are the key benefits of application-to-person messaging:

 A2P messaging is more effective than email.
 If you want to send marketing messages, you should leverage the potential of business SMS solutions.
 Email marketing is oversaturated - making it difficult to break through the noise in any meaningful way.
-Sending mobile messages gives you a direct line of communication with your prospects and customer.
+Sending text-based mobile messages gives you a direct line of communication with your prospects and customers.